 No foreign transaction fee credit card vs. using cash

-You might wonder if it’s easier to carry cash as a way to avoid paying foreign transaction fees.
-Cash is universal and many countries accept US dollars, so you may consider opting for cash however a credit card is often a better choice.
-While you may carry some cash for smaller purchases, like restaurants, a credit card is a better option for the majority of your purchases.
+When you’re traveling overseas, whether to carry cash or credit depends on where you’re traveling and what your plan to purchase.
+Cash is universal, and many countries accept US dollars, however, a credit card is often a better choice.
+While you may carry some cash for smaller purchases, like restaurants, a credit card is a better option for hotels and car rentals.

-First, carrying cash is riskier in many countries because of the increased presence of pickpocketers.
-This is especially common in tourist-heavy areas of the world.
+Carrying cash is riskier in cities because of the chance of being pickpocketed.
 If your cash is stolen, you can’t recoup your funds.
 On the other hand, your credit card issuer likely has a zero fraud liability policy that will eliminate your responsibility for charges made on a stolen credit card.

-While the ability to avoid paying a foreign transaction fee is attractive to many credit card users, there are some drawbacks no foreign transaction fee credit cards.
+While the ability to avoid paying a foreign transaction fee is attractive to many credit card users, there are some drawbacks.

 - There’s a limited number of credit cards to choose from.
-There are hundreds of credit cards on the market, but only a small number of them are no foreign transaction fee credit cards.
-This means that only have a select number of credit cards to choose from.
+There are hundreds of credit cards on the market, but only a small number of them come with no foreign transaction fees.
+This means that you only have a select number of credit cards to choose from.

 Frequently asked questions

 Getting answers to some common questions will help you better understand how these credit cards work.
 Once you’ve chosen a credit card, this knowledge will help you manage your credit card well.

 Earn rewards on your Sally Beauty purchases and redeem them for store coupons.